The Practice

 What are we really doing when we make these strange spiralling movements?
 What happens to our lives through this practice?

-As Shifu says: "The purpose is to help your mind become calm, allowing qi to naturally enter the dantian."
-This isn't just exercise—it's a complete recalibration of how we exist in the world.
+As Shifu says: "The purpose is to help your mind become calm, allowing Qi to naturally enter the Dan Tian."

 We've lost connection with our bodies.
 We live in our heads, move in straight lines, hold chronic tension we don't even notice.
 We've forgotten how nature moves—in spirals, waves, cycles.